slegras/EBAI2017/hands-on/hands-on.md

 **Compare with the output for H3K36me3**

-Look at the Excel files
+Look at the Excel files:

 **What information is listed in each column?**